-Financial assets through profit or loss
+Financial assets at fair value through profit or loss

-All financial assets not classified as measured at amortised cost or fair value through other comprehensive income as described above are measured at FVTPL.
+All financial assets not classified as measured at amortised cost or fair value through other comprehensive income as described above are measured at fair value through profit or loss (FVTPL).
 Net gains or losses, including any interest or dividend income are recognised in profit or loss.